RedHatInsights/haberdasher/README.md

     2020/09/14 16:03:07 Sending signal to 415770
     2020/09/14 16:03:07 Trigering emitter shutdown

-You can see that using the stdout emitter, it simply prints the received messages.
+You can see that using the stderr emitter, it simply prints the received messages.
 Since the output of `foo.py` was unstructured, each log line that Haberdasher received is wrapped in a basic [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/index.html) message.